SmartlyDressedGames/Unturned-Docs/docs/source/assets/ModHooks.rst

 Event when a component or game object is removed from the scene.

+.. _doc_assets_modhooks:iobs_event_hook:

 Interactable Object Binary State Event Hook (IOBS)
 ``````````````````````````````````````````````````

 (IOBS for short) are any prop placed from the level editor which can have F pressed on them to open, close, turn on/off, etc. This hook can be added to any GameObject within an IOBS to trigger events during state changes, and even control the IOBS from client and server side.

+.. _doc_assets_modhooks:npc_global_event_hook:

 NPC Global Event Hook
 `````````````````````

-Event triggered when corresponding :ref:`NPC Event reward <assets/NPCAsset/Rewards:Event>` type is triggered.
+Event triggered when corresponding :ref:`NPC Event reward <doc_npcasset_rewards:event>` type is triggered.
 For example, when any NPC Event with ID "Fireworks" is broadcast all of the components with event ID "Fireworks" will have their corresponding Unity event triggered as well, in this case perhaps to spawn a fireworks effect.

 Text Chat Event Hook
 ````````````````````